microsoft/FS-Mol/README.md

 ## Data

-The dataset is available as a download, [FS-Mol Data](somefigsharelink), split into `train`, `valid` and `test` folders.
+The dataset is available as a download, [FS-Mol Data](https://figshare.com/ndownloader/files/31345321), split into `train`, `valid` and `test` folders.
 Additionally, we specify which tasks are to be used with the file `dataset/fsmol-0.1.json`, a default list of tasks for each data fold.
 We note that the complete dataset contains many more tasks.
-Should use of all possible training tasks available be desired, the file `dataset/entire_train_set.json` should be used with the training script argument `--task_list_file`.
+Should use of all possible training tasks available be desired, the training script argument `--task_list_file` `dataset/entire_train_set.json` should be used.
 The task lists will be used to version FS-Mol in future iterations as more data becomes available via ChEMBL.

 Tasks are stored as individual compressed [JSONLines](https://jsonlines.org/) files, with each line corresponding to the information to a single datapoint for the task.
 Each datapoint is stored as a JSON dictionary, following a fixed structure: